satansdeer/satansdeer.github.com/content/legacy-posts/mont-slides-and-video-timeline/index.md

 ## Effects And Annotations

-Product videos often need more than text.
+Product videos need more than text.

 Useful annotation elements include: